Owing to the continued growth of BMC Endocrine Disorders, we are now recruiting new Editorial Board Members to join our international Editorial Board.

 We encourage applications from researchers with a background in a range of subject areas related to endocrinology and endocrine disorders.
 Areas of specific interest include:

-- Endocrine tumors
+- Immunotherapy of Endocrine disorders

 - Epidemiology of endocrine disorders

 BMC Endocrine Disorders is an open access, peer-reviewed journal that considers articles on all aspects of the prevention, diagnosis and management of endocrine disorders, as well as related molecular genetics, pathophysiology, and epidemiology.